 What is Eclipse Theia?June 20, 2018 | 9 min Read

 In this article, we provide an overview about Eclipse Theia, an open source platform for building web- and cloud-based IDEs and domain-specific tools.
 We describe the basic features of Theia and compare it with the classic Eclipse platform.
 So if you are new to Eclipse Theia and want to learn what this is all about, keep on reading!

 According to the hypothesis, “Theia” collided with earth 4.5 billion years ago

-Theia is a platform based on modern web technologies (TypeScript, HTML and CSS) to build IDEs and tools.
-Those tools can run as desktop applications or in the browser.
+Theia is a platform for building custom IDEs and tools.
+Theia is based on modern web technologies (TypeScript, HTML and CSS).
+Tools built on Theia can run as desktop applications or in the browser.
 Besides that, the scope is pretty much like the classic Eclipse Platform and the Eclipse Tools platform.
 Such a tool platform aims at two generic goals:

-The second goal is providing mechanisms to integrate existing and new modules to a custom product, e.g. “an IDE for TypeScript developers”.
+The second goal is providing mechanisms to integrate existing and new modules to a custom product, e.g. “an IDE for TypeScript developers” or “a tool for embedded system engineers”.
 This integration must be supported on both a technical level as well as from a UI perspective.
 This allows you to create a custom product by combining existing modules with custom extensions.

 To achieve the first two goals, Theia provides three main features:

-- A modular extension mechanism, allowing you to implement features in a modular, reusable and combinable way.
-Those extension can target the frontend, the backend, or both.
+A modular extension mechanism, allowing you to implement features in a modular, reusable and combinable way.
+Those extensions can target the frontend, the backend, or both.
 This extension mechanism also allows the user to install new features.

-- Common tool features to be reused, e.g. an integrated source code editor supporting LSP, support for the most important Git features, a terminal and many more
+Common tool features to be reused, e.g. an integrated source code editor supporting LSP, debugging, support for source control with Git, a terminal and many more.

 The same tool based on Theia, running as a desktop application and in the browser.